 A lot of visitors choose Minorca as it is not overly crowded and therefore it is ideal for quiet romantic breaks or even relaxing family holidays.

-Much of the agriculture is irrigated in island.
+Much of the agriculture is irrigated on the island.
 Next to tourism, cereals, wine, olive oil, flax, shoes, gin are some of the other important industries that contribute to the economy.
-Food industry is firmly concentrated on the production of lactic goods.
-Lobster fishing, the export of livestock and local light industries also have a say in the economy.
+The food industry is firmly concentrated on the production of lactic goods.
+Lobster fishing, the export of livestock, and local light industries also have a say in the economy.

-Minorca is also home for the several important designers and brand names in the shoe-making business, who export internationally.
-The leather and jewellery trade has developed since the 18th century and it is also one of important sectors of islands economy.
+Minorca is also home to several important designers and brand names in the shoe-making business, who export internationally.
+The leather and jewelry trade has developed since the 18th century and it is also one of the important sectors of the island's economy.
 Minorca offers two large trade fairs annually where the majority of European manufacturers unite.

 Mahon / Mao is the capital city and is the main attraction on the island.
-It is also an important commercial and industrial centre of island.
+It is also an important commercial and industrial center of the island.
 This city has an extraordinary natural harbor.